How to become a fashion designer without fashion school: is it really possible? Here's how

-When it comes to how to become a fashion designeroften share a common imagery of a creative figure who spends his time between sketches and sewing machines.
+When it comes to how to become a fashion designer, one often imagines a creative figure who spends his time between sketches and sewing machines.

-For those who, like me, have been working behind the scenes in the industry for years, it is clear that the designer is just the tip of the icebergHe is the face of the brand, the one who signs the collection, but behind every success there is an entire creative and production system.
+For those who, like me, have been working behind the scenes in the industry for years, it is clear that the stylist is only the tip of the iceberg: is the face of the brand, the one who signs the collection, but behind every success there is an entire creative and production system.

 Stylist: what he does and origin of the term